-Spend time with those that love you and support you, let go of the folks that mistreat you.
-There is no cosmic score card in the sky keeping track of how many times you made it to the family BBQ.
+Spend time with those that love you and support you; let go of the folks that mistreat you.
+There is no cosmic scorecard in the sky keeping track of how many times you made it to the family BBQ.
 Some people will be upset, and others won’t even know you are missing!

 Commit to Trying Something New That Challenges You

 Everyone woman needs a handful of hobbies, no matter what age she might be.
-She needs a hobby that engages her intellect, a hobby that challenges her physical body and a hobby that allows her mind to wander.
+She needs a hobby that engages her intellect, a hobby that challenges her physical body, and a hobby that allows her mind to wander.

 When you are focused on overcoming a midlife crisis, you need to reach for a hobby that engages your mind.
 Think back to the fringe interests you had as a younger woman.
-Maybe you were into the possibility of time travel, or you were fantasied about being a day trader?
+Maybe you were into the possibility of time travel, or you were fantasised about being a day trader?

 Challenge Your Intellect With A New Hobby

 Did you want to understand how bees survive winter?
 Maybe you loved to read about the trek to climb Mt.
 Everest or imagined yourself in a silent temple observing Buddhist monks.
 It doesn’t matter what captivated your mind; allow yourself to retrace those paths back in time.

 Pick up a former interest or hobby that takes you outside of your intellectual comfort zone, increasing your knowledge while giving yourself over to a world in which you are a beginner.

 Exercise As A Hobby Can Help You Survive A Midlife Crisis